UPDATES DUE TO COVID-19!

 YQCA - Youth for the Quality Care of Animals - NEW RULE STARTING 2020!

 New for the 2020 Douglas County Fair, all 4-H’ers exhibiting a food producing animal will be required to complete the YQCA training.
-Food producing animals include: beef (including bucket calf), swine, sheep, meat & dairy goats, dairy cattle, all poultry, and all rabbits.
-YQCA is designed as an educational tool and certification program focused on food safety, animal well-being and character development for youth ages 7– 19.
+Food producing animals include: beef (including bucket calf), swine, sheep, meat & dairy goats, dairy cattle, and all poultry.
+YQCA is designed as an educational tool and certification program focused on food safety, animal well-being and character development for youth ages 8– 19.
 As a result of this program, we hope youth leave with a better understanding of their livestock project and how to produce a healthy and safe food product.
 Youth may complete the online training for $12/child or attend and complete an in-person training for $3/child.
 Any 4-H’er who is seven years old must attend an in-person training.
 A young person’s YQCA certification is valid for one year.
 Participants will receive a completion certificate which is necessary for county fair pre-entries.
 The Kansas State Fair Grand Drive and KJLS will require all exhibitors to complete YQCA to be eligible to exhibit in the 2020 livestock shows.
-YQCA Certification Deadline is May 1st!
+YQCA Certification Deadline is June 15th!

 Species that require YQCA:

-Beef (including bucket calf), Swine, Sheep, Meat and Dairy Goats, Dairy Cattle, all Poultry, and all Rabbits.
+Beef (including bucket calf), Swine, Sheep, Meat and Dairy Goats, Dairy Cattle, and all Poultry.